Tibet under Qing rule: 1779-1793

 In 1779, the 6th Panchen Lama, fluent also in Hindi and Persian and well disposed to both Catholic missionaries in Tibet and East India Company agents in India, was invited to Peking for the celebration of the Emperor's 70th birthday.
 The "priest and patron" relationship between Tibet and Qing China was underscored by Emperor prostrating "to his spiritual father".
+In the final stages of his visit, after instructing the Emperor, the Panchen Lama contracted smallpox and died in 1780 in Beijing.